 Sure, you want to involve the client every step of the way.
 But that does not mean that you have to schedule hour-long meetings or run everything by them before waving the green flag.
 Overindulgence will not only cause their confidence to waver in you but will also be a waste of their time – both being equally detrimental to new clients and your brand.

 There are several ways to respect your client’s time.
-You could assign a dedicated project manager who is a single-stop resource for everything related to the project to service requests promptly.
+You could assign a dedicated project manager or a customer success manager who is a single-stop resource for everything related to the project to service requests promptly.

 Similarly, you can build and disseminate contextual awareness of the customers so they do not have to repeat themselves or their concerns over and over again.